bright/new-www/_posts/2020-04-07-connect-to-substrate-nestjs.md

 ### Getting data

-For test purposes, we will get the chain name, node name, version, number of the latest block and the current timestamp.
+For the test purposes, we will get the chain name, node name, version, the number of the latest block and the current timestamp.
 For this let's create the new function in `AppService` class:

 ```